"How do you

-List Price: $1900 US in the Lacquered Brass finish.
-This is for a
+List Price, Woody Universal Tonearm: $1900 US in the Lacquered Brass finish.
+The Woody

-Universal Woody Tonearm which can be set up to play any cartridge (with standard mounting) in any compliance range.
+Universal Tonearm can be set up to play any standard mount cartridge (1/2 inch screw spacing) in any compliance range.

 The compliance ranges are Low (5 to 8 compliance units), Medium (10 to 16 compliance units), or High (18 to 30

 units).
-The Woody Universal Tonearm comes with headshells and adjuster plates of three different materials (brass, aluminum
+The Woody Universal Tonearm comes with headshells and headshell adjuster plates of three different materials (brass,

-and Spanish Cedar), allowing the arm to maintain the preferred resonant frequency of 8 Hz using cartridges with
+aluminum and Spanish Cedar), allowing the arm to maintain the preferred resonant frequency of 8 Hz using cartridges

-Add $120 US if the Smokey Silver finish is
+Add $120 if the Smokey Silver finish is required.

 Range of cartridge masses accomodated: 3 to 17 grams